Primary Navigation Mobile

 Hybrid engines

-There are two options here, both petrol hybrids.
+The Honda CR-V comes only with a choice of petrol hybrid drivetrains.
 The entry point to the range is a self-charging hybrid, available in the lower two trim levels, while the top-spec car gets a plug-in hybrid system.

-Both options feature the same interesting hybrid concept, however, which sees the engine act solely as a generator most of the time.
-It produces electricity for the electric motor driving the rear wheels.
+Both use the same interesting hybrid concept, which sees the 2.0-litre four cylinder petrol engine act as a generator most of the time.
+In this fashion it produces electricity for the electric motor driving the wheels, rather than turning them directly.
+At higher speeds or during hard acceleration, a gearbox engages so that the petrol engine does drive the wheels itself.

 57